portsoc/hangman-in-branches/README.md

 ## Implementation

 Start by creating `index.css` in the `client` folder (CSS is used to style the HTML page so it should not be in `server`) and add a link to it in `index.html` file.
+Below we have listed the notable style decisions we have made.

 ### Size and alignment of elements